Biden rallies for Democrats, slams 'semi-fascism' in GOP

 Just months ago, as inflation soared, Biden’s poll numbers soured and his agenda stalled, Democrats braced for significant losses.
 But the intense voter reaction to the Supreme Court’s overturning of Roe v.
 Wade and a productive summer on issues of core concern to Democrats have the party feeling like it is finally on the offensive heading into the Nov.
 8 vote, even as the president remains unpopular.

-“I think the American people are waking up to reality that things have changed so drastically" with Republicans, he told donors, adding, “Mark my words” that if Democrats lose the midterms, Republicans would move to “wiping out choice, across the board.”
+After his speech at the rally, Biden lingered with the largely mask-free crowd for nearly 30 minutes, diving back into the style of campaigning that had been disrupted for Democrats for more than two years by the COVID-19 pandemic.
+The president, who was identified as a close contact of first lady Jill Biden on Wednesday when she was diagnosed with a “rebound” case of the virus, did not appear to wear a face covering as he posed for selfies and hugged supporters.

-Biden’s Thursday event comes a day after the president moved to fulfill a long-delayed campaign pledge to forgive federal student loans for lower- and middle-income borrowers — a move that Democrats believe will animate younger and Black and Latino voters.
+Biden’s Thursday events come a day after the president moved to fulfill a long-delayed campaign pledge to forgive federal student loans for lower- and middle-income borrowers — a move that Democrats believe will animate younger and Black and Latino voters.

 Republicans, though, saw their own political advantage in the move, casting it as an unfair giveaway to would-be Democratic voters.